 |Brush Dale has been continually owned by a member of the Janssen family since the mid-1800's.
 It's current owner, Judith Ann Janssen Pooler, took over ownership and possession of the from her parents in the mid-1970's.
 Since that time, she and her husband, Dell Pooler, have worked tirelessly to bring it back to its former glory, after years of neglect by tenant farmers.

-For many years after the death of her grandparents, Brush Dale (then owned by Judith's father, aunt, and uncle), was operated as a dairy farm.
-After her father's death, Brush Dale was diversified into stock cows and hogs, but after the milking tenants moved onto their own farm in the early 1980's, Brush Dale was switched to a stock-cow-only operation.
+For many years after the death of Judith's grandparents, Brush Dale was owned by Judith's father, aunt, and uncle and was operated as a dairy farm.
+After the death Judith's father, Brush Dale was diversified into stock cows and hogs, but after the milking tenants moved onto their own farm in the early 1980's, Brush Dale was switched to a stock-cow-only operation.

 The planting of trees and shrubs for windbreaks, transforming gullies into ponds, sowing grass and wildflower seed, creating giant brush piles for cover, cleaning the timber of dead trees, stabilizing the Creek's banks, killing thistles and multi-flora rose, and numerous other "projects" began as soon as Dell and Judith took possession of Brush Dale and continues to this day.
 After decades of hard work, in 1999, Brush Dale's Grassland

 was officially registered with the State of Iowa as a private hunting preserve.

 On the Grassland, over 250 acres of the tallest, thickest Iowa Grassland